 - Ensures that the Group Corporate Assurance Division supports the CIMB Group Audit Committee, CIMB Banking Group Audit Committee and other relevant Audit Committees of Group's subsidiaries in discharging their responsibilities, as well as managing their respective governance, risk and control functions.
-He oversees the Internal Audit functions across the entire Group. - and control functions.
-He oversees the internal Audit functions across the entire Group.
-Amran has over 25 years of audit experience in the areas of capital market, corporate and retail banking gained working in Malaysia and the United Kindgom.
+He oversees the Internal Audit functions across the entire Group. - Adman has over 25 years of audit experience in the areas of capital market, corporate and retail banking gained working in Malaysia and the United Kindgom.
 Amran's last held position before joining CIMB was Senior Vice President, Internal Audit with Royal Bank of Scotland in London.
-He had also previously worked with PwC, KPMG, UniCredit Bank and Barclays Capital.
+He had also préviously worked with PwC, KPMG, UniCredit Bank and Barclays Capital.